MagnusS0/Cardio-Good-Fitness/README.md

 Before building any model, I also did some data preprocessing steps to prepare the data for machine learning algorithms.
 These steps include:

-#### 1. I first encooded categorical data and dropped the target value from the dataframe.
+#### 1. I first encooded categorical data and created the target variable.
 ```python
 from sklearn.preprocessing import LabelEncoder
 le = LabelEncoder()